catalyst/moodle-tool_mfa/README.md

 ```
 You must be:
-* logged in via saml AND on a secure network
+* has an authentication type of saml AND is on a secured network
 OR
-* logged in via saml AND use TOTP
+* has an authentication type of saml AND using a TOTP app
 OR
-* on a secure network AND use TOTP
+* is on a secured network AND using a TOTP app
 ```

 #### Example 3